NaikSoftware/StompProtocolAndroid/README.md

 - Using the old JACK toolchain
   - If you have Java 8 compatiblity and Jack enabled, this library will work for you
 - Using the new Native Java 8 support
-  - As of this writing, you must be using Android Studio Beta to use this feature.
-  - Has been tested in the following environments:
-    - Beta 1-6, Gradle plugin v3.0.0-beta(1-6)
-    - Canary 8-9, Gradle plugin v3.0.0-alpha(8-9)
-  - It *should* work in all 3.0.0+ versions
+  - It should work in all Android Studio (and Gradle plugin) 3.0.0+ versions
-  - You can find more info on the [Releases Page](https://github.com/forresthopkinsa/StompProtocolAndroid/releases)
+  - You can find compatibility info on the [Releases Page](https://github.com/forresthopkinsa/StompProtocolAndroid/releases)

 However, *this fork is NOT compatible with Retrolambda.*
 If you have RL as a dependency, then you should be using the [upstream version](https://github.com/NaikSoftware/StompProtocolAndroid) of this project!